Applies to:

 Data in motion (securely accessing and delivering data)

-Sensitive information, such as service accounts to access data sources and users accounts are stored encrypted or hashed in the Denodo metadata repository (embedded Derby database).
+Sensitive information, such as service accounts to access data sources and users accounts are stored encrypted or hashed in the Denodo metadata repository (embedded Derby database or external database of choice as described here).

-In addition, you can enable transparent data encryption to encrypt the Derby database so it would apply not only to sensitive data, but to all the metadata.
+In addition, you can enable transparent data encryption to encrypt the Derby database (or the external database of choice) so it would apply not only to sensitive data, but to all the metadata.
 After enabling this feature, the metadata is transparently decrypted when it is accessed so the users do not need to be aware that the metadata they are accessing is encrypted, nor they have to change any setting on their end.

 The Transparent Metadata Encryption is unrelated to how the data is transmitted across the network.